PeterCamilleri/mysh/README.md

 will create a command called "new" with a title of "new &#60;item&#62;"

-<br>**Command descriptions:** A string or an array of strings that describe
+###### Command descriptions:
-the command.
+A string or an array of strings that describe the command.
 This serves as the descriptive help for the command.
 The help display code handles matters like word wrap automatically.

 ###### About Command Arguments